raspstephan/projecttraj/README.md

   Module for evaluating and plotting trajectory data

 * COSMO runfiles
-  runfiles for COSMO WCB simulations
+  Runfiles for COSMO WCB simulations

+* sphinx-documentation
+  Documentation of traj_tools module

 by Stephan Rasp